annawchou/fluxible.io/docs/home.md

 Fluxible restricts access to your Flux methods so that you can't break out of the unidirectional flow.
 Three contexts exist:

  * **Action Context**: interface accessible by action creator methods.
 Passed as first parameter to all action creators.
  * **Component Context**: interface accessible by React components.
-Should be passed as prop to top level React component and then propagated to child components that require acess to it.
+Should be passed as context using React or passed as prop to top level React component and then propagated to child components that require access to it.
  * **Store Context**: interface accessible by stores.
 Passed as first parameter to all stores.
 See [Dispatchr](https://github.com/yahoo/dispatchr#constructor-1) docs.

 ## Pluggable